The following are category results:

 2) Checklists are invaluable!

-Use a checklist to plan your move – trust me, it’ll make life a hell of a lot easier.
+Use a checklist to plan your move – it’ll make life a lot easier.
 You’ll be able to keep track of everything you’ve done, everything you still need to do, and you’ll feel a small sense of achievement with every job you cross off the list.
 Divide the tasks you need to complete into several groups, so you’re completing some 4-6 weeks ahead of moving day, then the next group perhaps 1-3 weeks before, then another set of tasks days before the move and the final group on moving day and the days that follow.

 Taking this systematic approach to your move will ensure nothing is left behind and everything is accounted for.
 Leading Melbourne removalists Fragile Removals feature a comprehensive moving checklist on their website.

 It should go without saying, but we’ll say it anyway.
 If you’re packing up fragile items or valuable possessions for your move, make sure to wrap each one up separately.
 Use as much bubble wrap packaging as you think is necessary.
 If you’re putting anything in boxes or cartons, be sure to line them with blankets or packing paper.
 This will help to absorb the shock experienced while travelling on the roads.
 Ensure all sides of your boxes are secured with as much heavy duty packing tape as you believe to be needed.
 And probably the most obvious tip of all, make sure any boxes containing fragile items are clearly labelled FRAGILE.

 Furniture and electrical appliances are typically one of the most cumbersome and awkward parts of the relocation process, but there are some tips to make life a little easier.

 - Make sure you securely shut any doors on wardrobes or cupboards with tape, rope or strong ribbon.
 Lock the doors as well if possible.

 - Remove any shelving or drawers from cupboards and any bedroom units.